Soumik-Dhar/Mejico/README.md

 * The game is continued until one of the players loses all 6 lives and is eliminated.
 * The last one standing is the winner.
 ---

+You can see Méjico in action by playing the game here -> [Play Méjico](https://soumik-dhar.github.io/Mejico/)

 P.S.: The dice rolls are generated pseudo-randomly and the logic behind the game is coded in vanilla JS (without any added frameworks).